yanis-bencheikh/moSC-Dataloader-for-Interdependent-ELBO-VAE/README.md

   - GEX: Log-normalized expression values stored in `adata.X`.
   - ATAC: Binarized accessibility data stored in `adata.X`.

----

-#### **4. Applications**
-These datasets and DataLoaders are designed to support:
-- **Predictive Modeling**: Predict one modality (e.g., ATAC) from another (e.g., GEX).
-- **Alignment Tasks**: Match cells profiled with different modalities.
-- **Latent Representation Learning**: Integrate GEX and ATAC into unified embeddings to study cellular states.

 For further details, consult the accompanying preprocessing scripts and documentation in this repository.

----

-This README should help your team get up to speed with the available data and tools!